 The paper that resulted from this work was published in Language Variation and Change in 2012 (The diachrony of quotation: Evidence from New Zealand English).
 However, I’m now engaged in a collaborative project with Sali Tagliamonte and Celeste Rodriguez Louro that also tackles the development of be like.
 That work, supported by Research Collaboration Award from the University of Western Australia, is to appear in Language.
 Watch this space!

-I also engage with collaborators both here and overseas (see my publications page):
+I also engage with collaborators both here and overseas (see my publications page).
+My past and current collaborators include:

 Isabelle Buchstaller (Universität Leipzig)